Linear Weighting

 When to Use Linear Weighting

-Traders prefer Linear Weighting when they want a specific, hard cutoff for data relevance.
-With an EMA, a massive price spike 100 days ago technically still affects the average today (minutely) because of the infinite memory math.
-With a 20-day LWMA, that spike 100 days ago is mathematically gone.
-It has zero weight.
-This makes LWMA superior for traders who believe that "what happened 21 days ago is completely irrelevant."
+Professional traders typically prefer Linear Weighting when they want a specific, hard cutoff for data relevance.
+In many technical systems, the EMA's "Infinite Tail" is seen as a disadvantage because it allows "Zombie Data" from weeks or months ago to minutely influence the indicator's current position.
+With an EMA, a massive price spike 100 days ago technically still affects the average today because the math never truly reaches zero.
+With a 20-day LWMA, that spike 100 days ago is mathematically non-existent.
+This makes LWMA superior for "Scalpers" and "Short-Term Swing Traders" who believe that the market's "Price Memory" is short and that current momentum is the only reliable guide for future direction.

 FAQs

-For generating trading signals (like crossovers), yes, because it reacts faster, getting you into the trade earlier.
-For identifying major support/resistance levels, the SMA is often better simply because institutions watch it more.
+It depends on your goal.
+For generating entry and exit signals (like "Crossovers"), the LWMA is often superior because it reacts faster to price changes, getting you into a trade earlier.
+However, for identifying major "Support and Resistance" levels, the SMA is often better simply because it is the "Standard" that most institutional traders and algorithms are monitoring.

 The Bottom Line